 Another way to keep noise out of your room is to soundproof the outside areas of your living space if possible.
 As we mentioned above, you can put new siding on your house to reflect sounds away from your room.

 If you have control over your surrounding property, try adding structures like a waterfall for some white noise to drown out unwanted sounds.
 Another option is to plant large trees and shrubs on your property to form a barrier and keep your property more isolated from unwanted noises.

 Learn More With the Soundproof Cow

-At the Soundproof Cow, we develop solutions that address every noise issue homeowners may experience.
+At the Soundproof Cow, we do our best to develop solutions that address every noise issue homeowners may experience.
 We’ll even perform a free acoustical analysis and give our recommendations.
 To learn more home soundproofing tips from the Soundproof Cow, contact us online today!